JSyther/TerraSystems/README.md

 **THIS PROJECT IS NOT PROVIDED FOR COMMERCIAL USE.**

-TerraSystems is distributed under the
+TerraSystems is distributed under the **TerraSystems Non-Commercial License**.
-<strong>TerraSystems Non-Commercial License</strong>.

 </div>